nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Nav@NUS sets up and runs on the CLI.
 As the CLI is not commonly used, it can seem daunting to users.
 To give you a better experience, this section will introduce you to the CLI.

-Orientate yourself to the command line interface.
+Orientate yourself to the CLI.
 As seen in each figure below, the red arrow points to where you have to type in commands.<br>

 For computers running the Windows OS, the red arrow points to where you have to type in commands.